Mark J. Perry: Economic analysis

 He has written about gender issues, including differences in wage rates between men and women, for publications such as The Washington Post and The Wall Street Journal.
 He has been critical of how the difference in pay has been measured and the conclusions drawn.
 For example, he argues differences in hours worked, education and having children should be accounted for.

 He has written that increasing the minimum wage may lead to job losses, criticizing a report by John Komlos who argued few jobs would be lost.
-Economist Jacob Vigdor later stated that Perry's analysis was carried out using faulty data; in response, Perry said "The jury is still out on the $15 minimum wage, [...] and it will take years to assess its impact.
+Economist Jacob Vigdor claimed that Perry's analysis was carried out using faulty data.
+In response, Perry said: "The jury is still out on the $15 minimum wage, ... and it will take years to assess its impact.
 I'm simply pointing to some possible evidence in employment trends that might suggest that there is early evidence of some effects."

 He criticised Obama's policies of demand market stimulation like the proposal of subsidizing electric and hybrid cars' sector, both for producers and consumers.
 Perry qualified public economic subsidies as a "boondoggle" and a severe market distortion, which would have been hindered the development of other alternative technologies such as hybrids and gasoline advanced engines.